JMorris1575/Christmas2022/docs/new_game.rst

    :ref:`open_gold_bag`)
 #.
 Have the gold bag stop more suddenly somehow so it looks like it's actually landing on the ground instead of sliding
    over it.
 (See :ref:`sudden_stop`)
 #.
 Play a clinking sound when landing on the ground or when hitting a wall.
-(See :ref:`adding_sound`)
+(See :ref:`sudden_stop`)
 #.
 Allow St. Nicholas to pick up a gold bag that has been dropped along the roadside -- if he can get there before a
    thief or an animal gets it, or maybe just one of the townspeople.
 (See :ref:`pick_up_gold_bag`)